MrLetsplay2003/ShittyAuthLauncher/README.md

 # Installing
 Just download the latest launcher JAR file from the [releases](https://github.com/MrLetsplay2003/ShittyAuthLauncher/releases) section.
 You can then run it using any Java 11+ VM on Linux or Windows.
+Running the launcher on MacOS should also work, but I can't really test that.

 # Features
 - Automatically patches Mojang's authlib as well as the Minecraft JAR